pyscripter/Pcre-Jit-Delphi/README.md

 ## Instructions for compiling PCRE from sources

-The compiled object files that the patched System.RegularExpressionsAPI.pas needs are provided in the Source\obj folder.
+The compiled object files that the patched System.RegularExpressionsAPI.pas needs, are provided in the Source\obj folder.
 To recreate these files from the PCRE sources you need the following:

 1. You need to have [Visual Studio](https://visualstudio.microsoft.com/) installed.
 [Community edition](https://visualstudio.microsoft.com/vs/community/) will do.